jaeymo/jaeymo/README.md

 # 👋 Hey there!
 I'm Jaeymo
 An 18yo **seasoned** Roblox Game Designer and Scripter.

-_"Greatness demands sacrifice."_
+> "Greatness demands sacrifice."
+> — *The Rage of Dragons* by Evan Winters

-I'm a major proponent of clean, organized code.
-I often follow an object-oriented structure with the use of my best package, _Wrapper_.
-I craft code in an architecturally-sound manner, often with behavior-driven patterns.
+I'm a major proponent of writing clean, organized code.
+I craft code in an architecturally-sound manner, though, I can be flexible in any coding environment!
+If you're interested in a code sample, I recommend visiting the source code for my package, _Wrapper_ (see pinned repository.)

 ## Who Am I?
 🎓 **Education Path** - Currently a senior in high school, but commited to Illinois Institute of Technology, majoring in Cybersecurity. \
 ⭐ **Academic Rigor** - 31 ACT, 4.208 GPA, 10 APs, CollegeBoard National Recognition Award, 4 years High Honor Roll. \
 🛠️ **Roblox Experience** - 2+ years experience luau, professional experience as lead programmer. \
-📘 **Hobbies** - When I'm not spending time coding, I'm either with my girlfriend, taking care of my siblings, or reading a book! \
+📘 **Hobbies** - When I'm not spending time coding, I'm either with my girlfriend, taking care of my siblings, or reading a fantasy series!
+Some of my favorite series includes **_the Licanius Trilogy_**, **_the Red Rising Trilogy_**, and **_the Poppy War Trilogy_**.  \
-📦 **Packages** - I've made lots of wally packages!
-Go check them out in my roblox-packages repository (pinned).
+📦 **Packages** - I've made lots of packages via wally and you can find the source code in my roblox-packages repository (pinned).

 ## 🛠️ **Technical Knowledge**
 ![Lua](https://img.shields.io/badge/-Luau-05122A?style=flat&logo=lua)